fragarco/abasm/docs/en/abasm.md

 - **0x** prefix indicates hexadecimal numbers (e.g., 0xFF).
 - **%** prefix indicates binary numbers (e.g., %11111111).
 - **0b** prefix indicates binary numbers (e.g., 0b11111111).
-- **"** double quotes delimit characters or strings.
+- **"** double quotes delimit characters or strings (1).
-- **'** single quotes are equivalent to double quotes for delimiting characters or strings.
+- **'** single quotes are equivalent to double quotes for delimiting strings.
 - **MOD** represents the modulo operator.
+- **AND** represents de bitwise AND operator: op1 AND op2.
+The Python operator & can be used too.
+- **OR** represents de bitwise OR operator: op1 AND op2.
+The Python operator | can be used too.
+- **XOR** represents de bitwise XOR operator: op1 AND op2.
+The Python operator ^ can be used too.
+- **<<** represents the shift left operator.
+- **>>** represents the shift right operator.

+(1) Un único carácter entre comillas dobles puede usarse para representar el valor ASCII de ese carácter en expresiones numéricas.
+Ni las comillas dobles ni las simples pueden aparecer dentro de una cadena de texto.

-A single character enclosed in quotes can represent the ASCII value (one byte) of that character in numerical expressions.
-However, double and single quotes cannot appear as part of the text string.
+(1) A single character enclosed in double quotes will be converted to its ASCII value in numerical expressions.
+Double and single quotes can be used to enclose strings but neither can appear in the string body.